 Types of vegetarian diets

 Vegetarian diets can meet our nutritional requirements, but a few nutrients require special attention to ensure they are consumed in adequate amounts.
-Specifically, nutrients at risk of being under-consumed include protein, omega-3 fatty acids, iron, zinc, iodine, calcium, and vitamins D and B12.
+Nutrients at risk of being under-consumed include protein, omega-3 fatty acids, iron, zinc, iodine, calcium, and vitamins D and B12.
 By choosing plant-based foods that are fortified (as are most plant milks) or a natural source of these nutrients, a nutritionally complete diet can be achieved.

-Bottom line: The overall quality of a diet is not determined solely by exclusion or inclusion of particular foods.
+The overall quality of a diet is not determined solely by exclusion or inclusion of particular foods.
 Rather, diet quality is the sum of the food choices that are made.
 Both vegetarian (in its various forms) and non-vegetarian diets can be of good or poor nutritional quality, depending on the balance of nutrients in the diet – it is the overall quality of the diet that ultimately affects health.